cphdat2sem2017-B/Week1-Operating-systems/readme.md

 ![Alt text](img/lotussm.png)
 #week 1 Linux, Webserver og MySQL in the cloud

-##Day 1: Github and Linux on digital
+##Day 1: Github and Linux on Digital Ocean
 ###Github
 First you will get an introduction to how we are usinge [github](github.com) as a learning management system.
 * Clone a repository
 * Create a repository on github
 * Clone your repository locally